The Bard's Tale (1985 video game): Development

 Michael Cranford developed the concept, design, and programming of The Bard's Tale and its successor game (The Bard's Tale II: The Destiny Knight), with additional design by Brian Fargo (the founder of Interplay) and Roe Adams III.
 David Lowery designed the graphics, Lawrence Holland composed the music, and Joe Ybarra served as producer.
 Cranford stated that most of the game design was based on his and Fargo's Dungeons & Dragons gaming experiences.
 Cranford and Fargo tried to improve on previous games of the genre in many areas including graphics and sound, with Cranford pointing to the Apple version of Wizardry as an example of a game that fell short in his judgement.

+The Bard's Tale was originally going to be named Shadow Snare and was announced as a successor to Cranford's earlier game Maze Master which was published by Human Engineered Software in 1983.

 Cranford is a devout Christian.
 He included references to Jesus in The Bard's Tale, and all but one of the city names in The Bard's Tale II are taken from the New Testament.
 After a falling-out with Brian Fargo, he was not involved in The Bard's Tale III and decided to go back to college to study philosophy and theology instead.

 Cranford stated that they used a consultant during game development who suggested various ideas, including the city name Skara Brae, which was also used in Ultima IV—a surprise discovery after that game's release due to the consultant's work on Ultima IV as well.
 Cranford noted that they did not use the other ideas as the similarities could have been problematic.

 Rebecca Heineman, who worked at Interplay at the time (then as Bill "Burger" Heineman), is credited in the game's manual for the "data compressing routines that allowed [Cranford] to pack so much graphics and animation", and according to herself also wrote development tools for the game such as a graphic editor and all ports to other platforms.
 Heineman became openly critical of Cranford in later years, saying in an interview that Cranford, after doing some last bugfixes, held the game's final version "hostage" to force Brian Fargo to sign a publishing contract that contained a clause by which the sequel game (The Destiny Knight) would be Cranford's alone.
 Brian Fargo confirmed this, but still defended Cranford.